-The vast majority of large household shipments travel by sea.
+The majority of large household shipments travel by sea.
 They are packed to prevent damage during transit, then loaded into their very own sealed 20 foot or 40 foot steel shipping container and delivered directly to port ready for shipment.

 Both containers and groupage are often packed on-site.
-Containers are usually loaded at home, while items to be shipped in groupage – the consolidation of many small shipments within a single container – are stored for consolidation with loading at your removal company’s depot.
+Containers are usually loaded at home, while items to be shipped in groupage – the merging of many small shipments within a single container – are stored for consolidation with loading at your removal company’s depot.

 For priority transport, your international removals firm may be able to arrange air freight to the U.S. depending on availability.
-It is important to note that as air freight is a speedier service you will ultimately pay a premium for transport and storage; typically international movers will only use air freight for the smallest high priority items which have to be shipped immediately, then wait a few weeks for the bulk of their possessions which are shipped by sea freight.
+It is important to note that as air freight is a speedier service you will ultimately pay a premium for transport and storage.
+Typically, international movers will only use air freight for the smallest high priority items which have to be shipped immediately, then wait a few weeks for the bulk of their possessions which are shipped by sea freight.

 Below is a table of approximate shipping transit times to some of the major cities in the United States of America from the UK.